 Significant decrease in fisheries resources due to the increase in human population has been observed.
 All states make effort to use natural resources of their seas and inland waters without depleting them and take measures based on the results of researches.
 They enhance international cooperation including limiting the number of fishing vessels when necessary.

 States make use of data on fisheries production, consumption, landed fish quantities, catch statistics, number and sizes of vessels.
 The main purpose of these studies called Fisheries Management is to take preventive measures that are required by responsible fisheries and to provide the conservation for aquatic species.
 In other words, it is management through ecosystem protection.
 This concept means to approach marine management and protection problems in an integral way.
 For example, if there is a decrease in anchovy population in the Black Sea, this is not just associated to the scarcity of nutrients; other factors such as water temperature, climate change, and pollution are also taken into account.
 In the integral approach, relations between marine and terrestrial species are also considered.
 Conservation plans are formed on these bases.
 To protect some species, urgent measures are taken instead of waiting for the results of long research studies because sometimes it can be too late.
-The Mediterranean Monk Seal shows an example for such case.
-All these applications are destined to sustainable fisheries purpose.
+The Mediterranean Monk Seal is an example of such a case.
+All these techniques are used to ensure sustainable fisheries.

-2. WHICH SPECIES OF FISHERIES RESOURCES ARE UNDER PROTECTION IN TURKEY?
+2. WHICH SPECIES OF FISH IN TERMS OF FISHERIES RESOURCES ARE UNDER PROTECTION IN TURKEY?

-In Turkey, restrictions on fisheries resources are supervised by the law number 1380 for fisheries circular.
+In Turkey, restrictions on fisheries resources are supervised by law no. 1380 of fisheries circular.

-Here are species for which catch, transport and sales are totally forbidden (Circular of year 2002, article 6):
+Here are species for which catch, transport, and sales are completely forbidden (Circular of year 2002, article 6):

 Size (cm) restrictions of species for which catches are limited